 Furthermore, AI systems can be made to mirror the prejudices of their designers and builders.
 A system may fail to detect and serve the needs of marginalized communities if it is built by persons from similar backgrounds.
 The result may be even greater isolation and discrimination.

-Negatively impacts historically marginalized employees.
+Negatively impacts historically marginalized employees

 Increased efficiency and productivity are just two of the many advantages that technological progress has brought to the workplace.
 These innovations, however, often come with unintended repercussions that hurt workers from underrepresented groups.
-The employment of surveillance technologies is one example of how technology can have unintended consequences for people at the bottom of the corporate ladder.
-A hostile work atmosphere and a loss of trust between employees and management can result from the use of tools designed to boost productivity and enforce adherence to business standards.

-Because of their heightened vulnerability to racial profiling and prejudice, personnel from historically marginalized groups, such as those from racial or ethnic minority groups, may be disproportionately affected by surveillance systems.
-Furthermore, the use of monitoring techniques can amplify the sense of isolation or distrust that these workers may already be experiencing in the workplace.
 Biased algorithms are another way that technology can have a negative effect on people from marginalized groups in the workplace.
 Algorithms, as has previously said, can reflect and perpetuate societal biases.
 This can lead to discriminatory practices, such as favoritism in hiring or low ratings of performance.

-Can greatly discourage employees and encourage a fixed mindset.
+Can greatly discourage employees and encourage a fixed mindset

 Stress and pressure to succeed are common in today’s fast-paced and competitive workplace.
 Technology’s dual nature means it can have positive effects like motivating workers and boosting efficiency, but it can also have undesirable side effects like discouraging them and encouraging a rigid way of thinking.
 Technology can be discouraging to workers since it can lead to unattainable goals.
 This can occur when workers are held to unrealistically high standards of production or efficiency.
 A sense of being constantly watched and judged is another way that technology can contribute to the development of stress and anxiety.